 Also, don't forget to test drive the car to make sure that your brake work was successful.
 Fixing brakes is one thing; making sure they work properly is another.

-For more information about braking and other related topics, follow the links on the next page.
+For more information about braking and other related topics, follow the links below.
 They'll provide you with lots more information.